British Culture and Traditions

 Take a look at the pictures and the clues below.
 Can you answer the questions in each box?

-Check your answers by clicking on or tapping the box.
+Check your answers by clicking “SHOW THE ANSWER”.

 John, Paul, Ringo & George